merely-useful/py-rse/index.md

 ### Figuring out who did what {#git-cmdline-ex-blame}

 Run the command `git blame bin/plotcounts.py`.

-1. What does each line of the output show?
+What does each line of the output show?
-2. Why do some lines start with a circumflex `^`?

 ## Key Points {#git-cmdline-keypoints}